Abhiroop25902/CoWin-Checker/README.md

         ```
     4. Uncomment the following line and run script to update `center_list.csv`, and consequently update the `required_center_ids` to match with your the centers you want the script to watch, re-comment this line again after setup
         ```python
-        # now run the below commented command with your district_id to get all the centers pincode, center_id, and name
+        # now run the below commented command with your district_id to get all the center's
+        # pincode, center_id, and name

         # print_all_centers(cowin, district_id) <------------------